Porto Rafael: History

-Raphael Neville had many friends who flocked to his resort,. and he spent his summers in Porto Rafael until his death in 1996.
-His birthday is celebrated in the Piazzetta every year on 21 August.
+Rafael Neville had many friends who flocked to his resort, and he spent his summers in Porto Rafael until his death in 1996.
+His birthday is celebrated in the Piazzetta, named after Rafael Neville, every year on 21 August.
+This date is now considered, after his death, the feast of Porto Rafael.
+In 2026 the centenary anniversary of his birth and the 30th anniversary of his death occurred.